yoderme/tomcat60/BRANCH-README.txt

  It can be used to test BIO, NIO and APR connectors.

+ 5. Fixed several issues that prevented sequential running of several instances of Tomcat in the same JVM.
+ (Parallel running is not implemented.
+There is no intent to implement it.)

+ Committed to tc6.0.x/trunk. (r1726003, r1726031, r1726035).

- 5. There are several test classes that run successfully and prove the concept.
+ 6. There are several test classes that run successfully and prove the concept.

  TestTomcat, TestConnector, TestApplicationHttpRequest.